captn-hook/SimpleSearch/readme.md

 # Get Started

+firstly, you need to edit the volume option in the .env file to point to the directory where you want to store the data.
+Models and knowledge bases can be more than 10 gb so make sure you have enough space.

+furthermore, on wsl2 you will need to set the memory in %UserProfile%\\.wslconfig like

+    [wsl2]
+    memory=16GB

+## run with docker-compose, -d for detached mode, --build to rebuild the images

-    docker-compose up --build
+    docker-compose up

+## after compose

+in the admin settings, you can modify the document settings also, you can add a tool like [ocrtool.py](./ocrtool.py)

 # To remove / restart

     docker-compose down --remove-orphans

-then, navigate to the [WebUI](http://localhost:3000/) and choose a model like [deepseek-r1:1.5b](https://ollama.com/library/deepseek-r1) or [llama3.2:3b](https://ollama.com/library/llama3.2:3b)
+then, navigate to the [WebUI](http://localhost:3000/) and choose a model like [phi4](https://ollama.com/library/phi4) or [llama3.2:3b](https://ollama.com/library/llama3.2:3b)

 ![img](./image.png)